vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`

 #### Expectation
+At the end of epoch 2, 10000 VEGA rewards should be distributed to the proposer of the ETHUSDT market, bringing their general `USDT` balance to 10000.
+The reward account balance should be empty.

-At the end of epoch 2 the VEGA rewards should be distributed.
-Then, at the end of epoch 3, the VEGA rewards should again be distributed
+Then, at the end of epoch 3, the 10000 VEGA rewards should again be distributed to the proposer of ETHUSDT, bringing their general `USDT` balance to 20000.
+The reward account balance should again be empty

+Then, at the end of epoch 4, no further VEGA rewards should be distributed, the proposer of ETHUSDT's general `USDT` balance should stay at 20000.
+The reward account balance should still be empty, as there were no eligible markets so no transfer should occur.

 ### Distributing market creation rewards - Multiple markets eligible, one already paid (<a name="0056-REWA-046" href="#0056-REWA-046">0056-REWA-046</a>)